How to Achieve XLIFF Software Localization With AI Agents

 If you're localizing software or eLearning content, you've likely come across the term XLIFF file.
 XLIFF—short for XML Localization Interchange File Format—is a widely used standard in the translation industry.
 It’s designed to make it easier to translate XLIFF files by structuring source and target language content in a consistent, machine-readable format.
 This helps streamline how localized strings are exchanged between applications, tools, and teams.

 XLIFF is especially popular when translating Learning and Development (L&D) courses.
 Its structured format makes it easy to translate XLIFF files for everything from onboarding modules to compliance training.
-Today, leading global organizations rely on AI-powered platforms like Smartcat to translate XLIFF content quickly and accurately—accelerating course localization without the delays of manual workflows.
+Today, leading global organizations rely on AI-powered platforms like Smartcat's Software Localization Agent to translate XLIFF content quickly and accurately— accelerating course localization without the delays of manual workflows.

 • XLIFF streamlines localization workflows: By storing both source and translated content in a structured XML file, XLIFF minimizes formatting issues and simplifies the localization process.

-• Smart, user-friendly XLIFF translation: Simply upload your XLIFF file to Smartcat, use AI to translate XLIFF files, assign human reviewers if needed, and export the finalized version — ready to use.
+• Smart, user-friendly XLIFF translation: Simply upload your XLIFF file to Smartcat's Software Localization Agent, the AI agent automatically translates XLIFF files, assign human reviewers if needed, and export the finalized version — ready to use.

-• Faster, more consistent results: Translation with a CAT (Computer-Assisted Translation) tool automates repetitive tasks, ensures consistency across terms, and significantly boosts speed and accuracy.
+• Faster, more consistent results: Translation with AI agents automates repetitive tasks, ensures consistency across terms, and significantly boosts speed and accuracy.

-• At first glance, XLIFF might seem technical—but it’s actually more straightforward than other formats like JSON or YAML.
+• At first glance, XLIFF files might seem technical— but it’s actually more straightforward than other formats like JSON or YAML.
 If you're looking to translate XLIFF files for your courses or software, here’s why it’s a smart choice:

 • Everything in one place: Both the source text and translations live in a single file, so there's no need to manage multiple documents.